Bebe Rexha discography

-American singer and songwriter Bebe Rexha has released three studio albums, three extended plays, 36 singles (including thirteen as featured artist), five promotional singles, and twenty-two music videos.
+American singer and songwriter Bebe Rexha has released four studio albums, three extended plays, 38 singles (including thirteen as featured artist), ten promotional singles, and twenty-two music videos.
 Rexha released "I Can't Stop Drinking About You" as her debut single in 2014, followed by "I'm Gonna Show You Crazy", which was certified Platinum by the Swedish Recording Industry Association (GLF).
 Both releases were included on I Don't Wanna Grow Up (2015), the singer's first extended play.
 In 2015, Rexha collaborated with G-Eazy for her breakthrough single "Me, Myself & I", which experienced widespread success worldwide and was awarded multi-Platinum certifications in several countries.

 Similar success was achieved with the subsequent singles, "In the Name of Love" (2016) with Martin Garrix and "I Got You" (2016).
 From February to August 2017, the singer released another two extended plays, All Your Fault: Pt.
 1 and All Your Fault: Pt.
 2. The latter spawned the single "Meant to Be" featuring country duo Florida Georgia Line and became the singer's highest-peaking single in several countries.
 The song is also included on her debut studio album, Expectations, which was released on June 22, 2018.
 She had also been featured on multiple other successful singles, including "Take Me Home" (2013) by Cash Cash, "Hey Mama" (2015) by David Guetta, "Back to You" (2017) by Louis Tomlinson, "Call You Mine" (2019) by the Chainsmokers, and "I'm Good (Blue)" (2022) with Guetta while having writing credits on various songs.

-During 2020–2023 Rexha has released some notable singles as a solo musician as well as with guest vocalists from her friends within the industry baby!.
+During 2020–2023 Rexha has released some notable singles as a solo musician as well as with guest vocalists from her friends within the industry.

-Most notable for her audience are; Baby, I'm Jealous" (2020) with featured vocal from Doja Cat, "Satellite" (2023) with Snoop Dogg and "One In A Million" (2023) with David Guetta.
+Most notable for her audience are "Baby, I'm Jealous" (2020) with featured vocals from Doja Cat, "Satellite" (2023) with Snoop Dogg, and "One in a Million" (2023) with David Guetta.
 In 2024, Rexha released "Chase It (Mmm Da Da Da)" and "I'm the Drama", before leaving Warner Records.
+On February 12, 2026, Rexha released the trailer for her first visual album, Dirty Blonde.
+This marks her first release as an independent artist after leaving Warner Records.